The Free Market Center

 People don't often ask that question about the assertions made by economic pundits—economists and media commentators.

 When people draw conclusions regarding economic issues, they should be able to explain why they reach those conclusions.
 If they don't explain, you should call those conclusions into question.
 But, you need the thinking tools required to help you formulate those questions.

 In this section we will discuss the reasoning processes required to come to valid conclusions about economic activity.

 Principles consist of assumptions that provide the basis for sound economic reasoning.
 In terms of logic they amount to truths.
-Starting with these principles and using valid argument we can arrive at only sound propositions.
+Starting with these principles and using valid arguments we can arrive at only sound propositions.

 The power of deductive logic comes from the fact that, if you apply valid logic to true premises, you will arrive at a true conclusion.
-We will discuss the power and importance of deductive reasoning further in pages that we add in the future.

 Economists seem to have difficulty agreeing on even basic assumptions about market behavior.
 They tend to classify their thinking according to various "schools."

 Because of the connected nature of the world in which we live, systems thinking can aid in better reasoning.

 General Semantics consists of the study of the various levels of thought used to evaluate the world in which we live.